 PROOF OF IDENTITY

 When a child enrolls in USD 227 for the first time, proof of identity must be presented to the school officials.
-Proof of identity is either (1) a birth certificate for child enrolling in kindergarten or grade 1; (2) a copy of a court order placing the child in custody of Secretary of Social Rehabilitation Services or assigned parent; (3) a certified transcript of the child enrolling in grades 2 through 12.
-If proof of identity is not provided to the school within 30 days of enrollment, the school board must notify the local law enforcement agency, which then must promptly investigate the identity of the child.
-No person claiming custody of the child may be informed of the investigation while it is occurring.
+Proof of identity is either (1) a birth certificate for child enrolling in kindergarten or grade 1; (2) a copy of a court order placing the child in custody of the Department of Children and Families or assigned parent; (3) a certified transcript of the child enrolling in grades 2 through 12.

-In addition, provision of SUB 593, State of Kansas (7-1-86) shall prevail.

 STUDENT RECORDS